byhkalo/AndroidApplicationAnalyzer/README.md

 *   CopperDroid – http://s2lab.isg.rhul.ac.uk/papers/files/ndss2015.pdf
     *   A very old example.
 There are no cases of using in the web anymore.
 Previously, it was available as a service for validating applications.
-But, the useful, interesting document describing the operation of the system behavior helped a lot
+But, the useful, interesting document describing the operation of the system behavior helped a lot.
 *   DroidBox – https://github.com/pjlantz/droidbox
     *   Dynamic analysis of applications for Android.
 The problem is that the DroidBox has not been updated for 4 years and therefore does not work on Android over 4.4 (at the moment available Android 9).
 But analysis scripts is very interesting for us.
 *   Cuckoo Droid –  https://github.com/idanr1986/cuckoo-droid
     *   It is an extension of the Cuckoo Sandbox Open Source software for automating the analysis of suspicious files, CuckooDroid brings Cuckoo the ability to perform and analyze applications on Android.
 The problem is that the system is very large and heavy for a proper startup.
 *   Android Syscall Monitor - [https://github.com/invictus1306/Android-syscall-monitor](https://github.com/invictus1306/Android-syscall-monitor)
     *   Awesome example of creating Android Module for Linux system.
-Module part of work base on it C module.
+Module part of work based on its module.

 ## AOSP